Our family was hosted by Cincinnati USA. All opinions are my own. This post contains affiliate links.

 For dinner: Whether you’re in Newport or Over-the-Rhine, you’re close enough to a Tom + Chee.
 Featured on Shark Tank, this Cincinnati-born restaurant is a sandwich joint that focuses on the perfect combo of salty & sweet.
 Yes, they serve grilled cheese on a glazed donut.

 Start the morning off at the beautiful Cincinnati Zoo and Botanical Garden.?
 Our family now considers Cincinnati Zoo to be one of our favorites!
 While the zoo is an older, urban zoo, there is still SO much to see!
 Recently, Cincinnati’s Zoo has been known for the birth of Fiona the hippo.
-Born prematurely in January 2017, Fiona is now over 700 pounds!
+Born prematurely in January 2017, Fiona is now fully grown.

 Along with Fiona, you’ll find lions, meerkats, and giraffes in the Zoo’s new Africa exhibit.
 I was only sad I couldn’t stoop enough to fit within the bubble at the meerkat habitat!